talktalki/grace_portfolio/README.md

 3. New tools to perform visualizations

 # Portfolio
-Here's a list of what I worked on.
+Here's a list of what I will work on over the next few weeks.

 ## Assignment 1: [Visualizing Government Debt](visualizing-government-debt)
 More to come!